petaverse-cloud/pv-docs-site/docs/devices/3-battery-charging/2_battery-checking.md

 + Check the Battery Widget:

-    Navigate to the Home page and then tap on the Map tab.

     On the **Home** page, you can check the battery percentage of your PHAST 1.

     ![battery](/img/battery/home-battery.jpg)

-    On the **Map** page, select the icon corresponding to the Pet's PHAST 1 you wish to check.

-    Click **>** icon to expand, and you will see the detailed battery percentage information.
+    On the **Device** page, you can see the detailed battery percentage information.

     ![battery](/img/map/Status.jpg)